 In a certain city there was a judge who neither reverenced and feared God nor respected or considered man.
 And there was a widow in that city who kept coming to him and saying, Protect and defend and give me justice against my adversary.
 And for a time he would not; but later he said to himself, Though I have neither reverence or fear for God nor respect or consideration for man, yet because this widow continues to bother me, I will defend and protect and avenge her, lest she give me intolerable annoyance and wear me out by her continual coming or at the last she come and assault me or strangle me.
 Then the Lord said, Listen to what the unjust judge says!
 And will not our just God defend and protect and avenge His elect chosen ones, who cry to Him day and night?
 Will He defer them and delay help on their behalf?
 I tell you He will defend and protect and avenge them speedily.
 However, when the Son of Man comes, will He find faith on the earth?
 Luke 18:2-8.

 I’m NOT talking about “declaring God’s promises” and trying to make God do things through our so-called faith.
 That is not faith but manipulation.
 I’m talking about KNOWING our Father as a little child does, and KNOWING our Husband as a wife does.
-A child and a wife KNOWS that these things are part of their Loved One’s character, they KNOW that He would not lie to them and so they simply trust Him because of what He has told them, what they have experienced, and because of Who they know!
+A child and a wife KNOW that these things are part of their Loved One’s character, they KNOW that He would not lie to them and so they simply trust Him because of what He has told them, because of what they have experienced, and because of Who they know!
 Very simple, yet very profound.
-This attitude honours God because we trust that He will provide all we need instead of feeling the need to persistently hassle Him for it (although, funnily enough, both wives and children seem to do that sometimes too)!
+This attitude honours God because we trust that He will provide all we need instead of feeling the need to persistently hassle Him for it (although, funnily enough, both wives and children seem to be good at doing that too)!

 The widow was reliant on herself by being annoying and persistent in trying to make something happen, while as the Bride of Christ we are reliant on Christ and His character.
 The perspectives of the Bride/Wife from the bridal chamber and the child from the Father’s house are quite different than the perspectives of the friend or bridesmaids or widow… If God is for us, who can be against us?
 He Who did not withhold or spare even His own son but gave Him up for us all, will He not also with Him freely and graciously give us all other things?
 Romans 8:31,32